Technology for Teaching & Learning

 Students cannot automatically record their Zoom meetings to the “cloud.”
 If you want to view (for spot-check, peer review, or grading purposes) their recordings, students will need to upload the file to one of the following storage services: OneDrive, GoogleDrive, or DropBox.
 Then students will need to make set the file to be “viewable” and provide a link in an assignment or discussion forum within Canvas.

-• Then set an end date
+• Set an end date.

 How can I make sure a Zoom meeting is secure and confidential?